 Even though you (probably) don't get a summer break anymore, it's easy to behave like you're on vacation all season long.
 Stopping to pick up a cold brew from your corner coffeeshop can feel like a manageable seasonal indulgence, but all those lattes on ice can add up.
 Surprisingly, a 2014 survey conducted by eZonomics found that most people say they spend the most

 "I think there are a few reasons that people spend more in the summertime: Running an air conditioning unit and a fan can increase someone's monthly energy spend, for instance.
 Additionally, most people take vacations in the summer, which can increase spending," Alicia McElhaney, the founder of

 mental health, and even in your relationships.
 Meaning that, maintaining a budget and not depleting your savings during the warmer months is super important.
 Here are eight tips from financial experts that you can use to spend less money over the summer (and maybe even keep up your savings goals).
 1 Create A Yearly Budget That Has Extra Padding For Summer Costs

 "When people create budgets, they normally do so through a monthly lens.
 But, the best practice is to save for one off expenses — which may mean a summer vacation, home maintenance, or holiday spending — throughout the whole year, and factor those additional spending opportunities into your year long budget," Alison Norris, a strategy manager for the finance company

 SoFi, tells Bustle.
-2. Keep Money You Want To Save In A Separate Account
+2 Keep Money You Want To Save In A Separate Account

 make you less inclined to spend it.
 Further, she says to "give that account a nickname like your 'trip to paradise fund,'" so you feel more motivated to keep those funds safe from any tempting splurges you want to make.
 3 Turn Down The A/C

 Everyone knows air conditioning can be a huge expense during the summer months, so McElhaney suggests being mindful to leave the A/C off during the day.
 "You can purchase a programmable device that turns on the air conditioner from your phone while you're on the way home, which means your house will be cool when you arrive.
 Some energy companies [...] offer these products for free."